24f1002025/TDS-Project-1-User-Repository-Scrapping/README.md

 ## Data Scraping Methodology 🛠️

-The data was scraped using Python's `requests` library to interact with the GitHub API, focusing specifically on users located in Zurich with over 50 followers.
+The data was scraped using Python's `requests` library to interact with the GitHub API.
 The following techniques were employed to ensure efficient and reliable data collection:

 1. **API Token Authentication**: A personal GitHub token was used to authenticate requests, allowing for higher rate limits and access to user details.
 This is crucial for scraping large datasets without hitting API restrictions.